Criminology and Criminal Justice MSc

 |Round||Application deadline||Places awarded by|

-The deadline to apply to the MSc in Criminology and Criminal Justice ESRC track is 17:00 GMT, 8th December 2022.
-You must also make a funding application to SGSSS before 17:00 GMT, 8th December 2022.
+Applicants wishing to apply to the MSc in Criminology and Criminal Justice ESRC track must apply for admission with us by 17:00 GMT, 23 November 2023.
+You must also make a funding application to SGSSS before 17:00 GMT, 01 December 2023.

 - Edinburgh Law School Postgraduate Office